A Construction Manager’s Guide to Crew Housing

 - Nearby parking areas for large construction equipment and trucks

-Hotel Engine also lets you pay for lodging through an automated monthly invoicing system.
+Hotel Engine also lets you pay for lodging through simplified automated monthly invoicing system.
 Plus, you can authorize users to book their own rooms and set travel policies so that each traveler books in-budget.

 3. Handling Expenses